Greenville High School (Mississippi)

 Greenville High School, also known as Greenville Weston High School, is a public high school in Greenville, Mississippi, United States.
 It is a part of the Greenville Public School District.

+The district includes the majority of Greenville.

 History

 In 2013, a $5 million construction project was begun to renovate the school's gymnasium and build 14 new classrooms.

 Demographics

 African Americans make up 99 percent of its 1,697 students.
 During the 2011–12 school year, 85 percent of students qualified for government-paid free lunch; another two percent qualified for government lunch subsidies, making Greenville Weston the state's school with the most students on lunch assistance.

 Academics

 Greenville Weston High School received failing grades from state examiners for the three years ending in 2013, making the school eligible for takeover by the state under a 2010 law.
-A takeover could involve the replacement of the entire faculty with new hires, but it is considered unlikely in the near future because Mississippi acknowledges that there are too many schools eligible for takeover than it could manage at one time.
+A takeover could involve the replacement of the entire faculty with new hires, but it is considered unlikely in the near future because Mississippi acknowledges that there are more schools eligible for takeover than it could manage at one time.